thais-neu/Thais-learning-code/command-line-notes.md

-**Create data files**
+## **Create data files**

 touch creates an empty file

-**Usage: touch myfile.ext (replace ext with any file extension, such as myfile.txt)**
+> **usage: touch myfile.ext (replace ext with any file extension, such as myfile.txt)**

 \> or >> create an output data file - the output or results of a command can be redirected to a file by using > output.txt.
 This creates a file named output and dumps the content of your command into it, all in one line.
 The output of any command can be save into a file.
 (Example: the list of contents of a directory can be sent to a file name output_list)

-**Usage (example): ls > output_list.txt**
+> **usage (example): ls > output_list.txt**

-**Ways to see the contents of a file:**
+## **Ways to see the contents of a file:**

-open filename.txt will open the file in another window (if you edit anything it will save without confirming); **usage: Open filename.txt**
+open filename.txt will open the file in another window (if you edit anything it will save without confirming);

+> **usage: Open filename.txt**

 nano is an editor, it opens an existing file (or creates one if none exists with that name in the folder you're in) in a separate window of an editor called nano - use key strokes listed on bottom of screed to modify, save, scroll and exit the editor.
 If no changes are made to an existing file, it won't ask you if you want to save.
 If you make any changes, it will confirm if you want to save them.
-For that reason, it is preferred over the Open command. **Usage: nano filename.txt**
+For that reason, it is preferred over the Open command.

+> **usage: nano filename.txt**

 cat dumps the entire content of a file on to the screen; it's good for very short files (if the file is blank, cat will print a ls of the folder instead).
 Cat is actually not a file reader but a concatenation, that is used to merge files (see below); but when cat is followed by one file, it spits out its contents, so in that sense, it is a 'way to see the contents of a file'.

-**Usage: cat myfile.txt**
+> **usage: cat myfile.txt**

-less is a file reader; dumps parts (one screen =page at the time) of the content of a file right at the command line (not a new window); you need to scroll through to see the next page of content; **usage: less filename.txt**
+less is a file reader; dumps parts (one screen =page at the time) of the content of a file right at the command line (not a new window); you need to scroll through to see the next page of content;

+> **usage: less filename.txt**

-head dumps the first 10 lines of content on to the screen or as many as specified by the number following the flag -n **usage: Head myfile.txt or head -n 32 myfile.txt**
+head dumps the first 10 lines of content on to the screen or as many as specified by the number following the flag -n

+> **usage: Head myfile.txt or head -n 32 myfile.txt**

 tail is same as head but shows the last lines of a file instead of the first.

-Head and tail accept more than one file, list them sequentially; **usage: tail myfile1.txt myfile2.txt**
+*Head and tail accept more than one file, list them sequentially*; ***usage: tail myfile1.txt myfile2.txt***

-Grep finds a keyword in a given file and dumps the lines containing that keyword on to the screen right at the command line, **usage: grep guacamole hopper.txt**
+Grep finds a keyword in a given file and dumps the lines containing that keyword on to the screen right at the command line,

+> **usage: grep guacamole hopper.txt**

-Echo is the same as print; combined with a redirecting command > will save the text that you typed into a file **Usage: echo "this is an example" > example.txt** if you open example.txt inside nano, you will see the text this is an example.
+Echo is the same as print; combined with a redirecting command > will save the text that you typed into a file

+> **usage: echo "this is an example" > example.txt** if you open example.txt inside nano, you will see the text this is an example.

-**General tips**
+## **General tips**

 Up and down arrows show your latest commands